 The visit team evaluates one or more programs at an institution against the Accreditation Policies and Procedures Manual and on the Accreditation Criteria.
 The visit team is composed of a team chair and at least one program evaluator for each program being evaluated.
+Observers may also be included.

-Team Chair
+Team Chair (TC)

 The team chair is a member of the commission (or, occasionally, a former member), appointed by the Commission's Executive Committee_to lead the visit team.
 The team chair is the primary contact with the institution.
-The team chair is responsible for contact with the dean of each program being evaluated.
-They are involved in approving the composition of the visit team.
+The team chair is responsible for contact with the dean overseeing the programs being evaluated.
+For large visits, the team may involve a co-team chair whose role is coordinated with that of the team chair.

+Individual programs are involved in approving the composition of the visit team.
 As the leader of the visit team, the team chair assembles the Draft Statement and the Final Statement, and presents the findings to the ABET commission at the July Commission Meeting.